marcdotson/data-5600/notes/notes.md

 - Feature Engineering and Ordinary Least Squares (Sept 22; Feb 2; Jun 3)
 - Frequentist and Bayesian Inference (Sept 24; Feb 4; Jun 17)

-## Parameter Estimates

-Even when frequentist and Bayesian models produce similar results, the interpretation of the results is different

-Frequentist estimates a point and then considers an interval; Bayesian estimates a distribution that can then be summarized

-Where does the variation come from?

-- Sampling distributions vs. posterior distributions
-- That this is an illustration of shrinkage that happens automatically (p.
-89 of PML)?

-Significance, confidence intervals, and p-values

-- Probability of observing something as or more extreme, assuming the null is true
-- Manually computing a confidence interval using the t-distribution and margin of error
-- Confidence intervals are about uncertainty in parameter estimates (i.e., parameters are fixed)
-- Equivalence of p-values and confidence intervals (meme)
-- Why we end up with language that avoids probability

-Create a chart showing the differences between Bayesian and frequentist statistics?

 # Week 06 (Sept 29, Oct 1; Feb 9, 11; Jun 17)

 ## Model Evaluation and Prediction